We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-A glass plate image of the Music Hall on Union Street.
+A glass plate image of the Music Hall on Union Street from the late 19th century.

 A young crowd is gathered on the street listening to a brass band.
 A policeman and bicycles of the time can also be seen.